The Wallflower’s Wicked Wager

 He loved her beyond anything and everything—precisely why he must never marry her.

-Love—sentimental drivel for insipid, weak, feckless fools.
+Love—sentimental drivel for weak, feckless fools.

-Since an explosion ravaged Captain Morgan Le Draco’s face and cost him his commission in the Royal Dragoons, he’s fortified himself behind an impenetrable rampart of cynicism and distrust.
+Since an explosion ravaged Captain Morgan Le Draco’s face and cost him his commission in the Royal Dragoons, he’s fortified himself behind a rampart of cynicism and distrust.
 Now destitute and shunned by the very society that once lauded his heroics, he’s put aside all thoughts of marrying and having a family.
 Until he risks his life to save a drowning woman.
 At once, Morgan knows Shona’s the balm for his tortured soul, but as a wealthy, titled noblewoman, she’s too far above his humble station and can never be his.

 Love—a treasured gift reserved for those beautiful of form and face.